-The students listed above should only be included in the Students on visitor visas, bridging visas with study limitations or no visa section of the Census form, and should be excluded from all other sections.
+You should include the students listed above only in the section of the Census form called Students on visitor visas, bridging visas with study limitations or no visa.
+Do not include them in any other section.

-The following students on visas are not classed as 'Students on visitor visas, bridging visas with study limitations or no visa' and should be included as regular full-time or part-time students in the full-time or part-time sections of the Census form:
+The following students on visas are not classed as 'Students on visitor visas, bridging visas with study limitations or no visa', so you should include them as regular full-time or part-time students in the sections of the Census form about full-time or part-time study:

-- Australian citizens - permanent residents of Australia; - New Zealand and Norfolk Islander passport holders; - temporary visa holders on a visa that permits them to attend regular daily schooling without a limit to study; - persons excluded from being an overseas student as per section 6 of the Australian Education Regulation 2013.
+- Australian citizens - permanent residents of Australia - New Zealand and Norfolk Islander passport holders - temporary visa holders on a visa that permits them to attend regular daily schooling without a limit to study - persons excluded from being an overseas student as per section 6 of the Australian Education Regulation 2013.

-Please also refer to Overseas students in these Instructions for information on students who are only to be included in the Overseas students section of the Census form.
+Please also refer to Overseas students in these instructions for information about students you should include in the Overseas students section of the Census form.